Menu

 Chinese birth sign: Rat

-Mishima's political activities made him a controversial figure, which he remains in modern Japan.
-From his mid-30s, Mishima's right-wing ideology and reactionary beliefs were increasingly evident.
-He was proud of the traditional culture and spirit of Japan, and opposed what he saw as western-style materialism, along with Japan's postwar democracy, globalism, and communism, worrying that by embracing these ideas the Japanese people would lose their "national essence" (kokutai) and their distinctive cultural heritage (Shinto and Yamato-damashii) to become a "rootless" people.
-Mishima formed the Tatenokai for the avowed purpose of restoring sacredness and dignity to the Emperor of Japan.
-On 25 November 1970, Mishima and four members of his militia entered a military base in central Tokyo, took its commandant hostage, and unsuccessfully tried to inspire the Japan Self-Defense Forces to rise up and overthrow Japan's 1947 Constitution (which he called "a constitution of defeat").
-After his speech and screaming of "Long live the Emperor!", he committed seppuku.
+Mishima's political activities made him a controversial figure to the present day.
+From his mid-30 onwards, Mishima's far-right ideology and reactionary beliefs became increasingly evident.
+He extolled the traditional culture and spirit of Japan, and opposed what he saw as western-style materialism, along with Japan's postwar democracy (戦後民主主義, sengo minshushugi), globalism, and communism, worrying that by embracing these ideas the Japanese people would lose their "national essence" (kokutai) and distinctive cultural heritage to become a "rootless" people.
+In 1968, Mishima formed the Tatenokai ("Shield Society"), a private militia, for the purpose of protecting the dignity of the Emperor as a symbol of Japan's national identity.
+On 25 November 1970, Mishima and four members of his militia entered a military base in central Tokyo, took its commandant hostage, and unsuccessfully tried to inspire the Japan Self-Defense Forces to rise up and overthrow Japan's Article 9 of 1947 Constitution to restore autonomous national defense, and the divinity of the Emperor, after which he died by seppuku.

 Source : Wikipedia